Imagine your child is succeeding in school…

-Let’s face it, whether your child has ADHD, Dyslexia, Dysgraphia, or Dyscalculia, you’re looking for a way to help your child.
-You need solutions.
-There are proven ways to reach and teach your child.
+Whether your child has ADHD, Dyslexia, Dysgraphia, or Dyscalculia, you need a way to help your child.
+You need a solution, a formula, that boosts learning for kids like yours.

-As an Instructional Designer, Homeschooling Mom, and Educational Success Story Coach, my goal is to provide you with HOW-TO information, training, and coaching, so you can help your child learn successfully.
+As an Instructional Designer, Homeschooling Mom, Special Education Advocate, and Educational Success Story Coach, my goal is to provide you with HOW-TO information.
+I provide training, and coaching, so you can help your child succeed.

 You can launch Your Child’s Education Success Story Today by using the resources provided throughout the Learning Abled Kids website.

-Once you identify your child’s learning needs, you’ll have three choices for getting the help your child needs:
+Once you identify your child’s learning needs, you have three options for getting the help your child needs:

-1) Go after your school like a momma bear, waving the IDEA Laws and demanding an adequate and appropriate education for your child,
+1) ADVOCATE: Go after your school like a momma bear, using the IDEA Laws to demand an appropriate education for your child.

-2) Start hiring private providers to fill in the gaps with proven remedial programs,
+2) ADVOCATE & EDUCATE: Hire private providers to fill in the gaps with proven remedial programs.

-3) Do it yourself (not as difficult as you may think).
+3) EDUCATE: Do it yourself (not as difficult as you may think).
 You CAN help your child at home when you’re armed with the right information and proven programs.
-This is true whether you provide part-time help in addition to traditional school, or whether you choose to immerse your child in a proven educational program at home.
+You can help your child whether you provide part-time help in addition to regular school, or whether you choose to immerse your child in a proven educational program at home.
 You can homeschool learning disabilities right out the window!

-I have followed all three paths.
+I have followed all three paths to find successful learning for kids like mine.
 I went through the Georgia Advocacy Office’s Parent Leadership Support Program to learn about special education advocacy.
-I advocated at my child’s school and hired professionals to provide instruction I didn’t think I could handle.
+I advocated at my child’s school.
+We hired professionals to provide instruction I didn’t think I could handle.
 Ultimately I ended up teaching my boys myself in spite of their dyslexia, dysgraphia, ADHD, executive dysfunction, and more.

-Your child may be struggling with dyslexia (reading decoding), dysgraphia (writing and written expression), and/or have difficulty with dyscalculia (math facts and math reasoning).
-It can be frustrating at best and downright scary when you think about the long-term issues your child may have if he never learns the academic basics.
+Your child may be struggling with dyslexia (reading decoding), dysgraphia (writing and written expression), and/or have dyscalculia (math facts and math reasoning).
+It can be frustrating.
+It’s downright scary when you think about the long-term issues your child may have if he never learns the academic basics.

 I have been there and I worried that!